 ODOT’s Sustainability Plan Volume I of the ODOT Sustainability Plan was adopted by the Oregon Transportation Commission and approved by the ODOT Director in September 2008.
 This volume provides the context for the overall plan; and the vision and framework for ODOT’s sustainability goals and strategies.

 ODOT’s Sustainability Plan Volume II, reviewed by the Oregon Transportation Commission and approved by Director Garrett for adoption in fall 2010, sets goals, strategies, and performance measures for ODOT’s internal operations, such as its facilities and fleet.
 The goals established in the plan represent the roadmap to implementing sustainability throughout ODOT.
 Goals in this plan are specific to the focus areas and represent both long-term and short-term objectives.
-Many of the goals reflect existing statewide objectives such as the governor’s energy efficiency goals, Oregon's 10-Year Energy Action Plan goals, and the greenhouse gas reduction goals of ORS 468A.200-226.
+Many of the goals reflect existing statewide objectives such as the governor’s energy efficiency goals, the Oregon Department of Energy's Sustainability efforts, and the greenhouse gas reduction goals of ORS 468A.200-226.
 In other cases, ODOT managers in consultation with the Sustainability Council developed the goals for the specific focus areas.
 Although the agency may not achieve every goal, simply by focusing attention on trying to achieve the goal, ODOT is moving beyond a business-as-usual scenario.
 Examples of some of ODOT’s goals include:

 - Increase the use of alternative fuels and electric vehicles in the ODOT fleet.